JoshuaKGoldberg/create-typescript-app/.github/DEVELOPMENT.md

 1. Runs the setup script using `--skip-api`
 2. Checks that the local repository's files were changed correctly (e.g. removed setup-only files)

-As with the setup script itself, end-to-end tests are removed on package setup.
+Along with the setup script itself, end-to-end tests are removed on package setup.